Tyrrrz/CliWrap/Readme.md

 ```

 In this case, instead of being ignored, the data written to standard output and error streams is decoded as text and stored in-memory.
-You can inspect the contents of the buffers to see what the process has printed to the console during its execution.
+You can then inspect the contents of the `StringBuilder` buffers to see what the process has printed to the console during its execution.

 Handling command output is a very common scenario, so CliWrap provides a few higher level [execution models](#execution-models) to make things simpler.
 In particular, the same thing shown in the example above can be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method: